MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 Lesson 4

 Here we talk about prompt canvas.
 On Langchain website, we cannot use any key other than open ai and since I use Perplexity, I run the code in my jupyter notebook to create a prompt and run the input using python.

+LANGGRAPH

+MODULE 1

+LESSON 1
+We discovered that LangGraph enables us to combine the flexibility of agents with the dependability of fixed control flows (chains).
+It makes it possible to create partially autonomous, structured, and customizable AI systems.
+No code in the video hence no jupyter notebook updated.

+LESSON 2

+We developed a function to monitor textual differences and timestamps each time a node updates after learning about graph states.

+What has altered: Node outputs and the State type now include user_name, mood, last_updated, diff, and previous_graph_state.
+To make graph.invoke function, a minimal graph runner was implemented, and duplicate cells were swapped out for a single biased decide mood.